HappyBoy19940506/-Git-AWS/DevOpsStudyNotes.md

 16. use git reset --hard to go back version if some files are deleted unexpectedly.

-17. every time u do the git add. it will take a screenshot of the current working space if u change the files in the working space,
+17. every time u do the git add. it will take a screenshot of the current working space if u change the files in the working spaceY ou can use `git diff` to compare the differences.

-    You can use `git diff` to compare the differences.ss
+17. 222